 Leave it to Audeze to once again transform the landscape of Audiophilia.
 Hard to believe that just a few years ago, we all dreamed of Planar portables.
 Now a reality with the Sine on-ear and now the iSINE inner-ear series, we’ve not much to dream about anymore.

-For a first run of technology into the portable Planar universe of headphones, Audeze has laid the foundation for what I am sure is a barrage of fantastic portables to come in our near future.
+For the first run of technology into the portable Planar universe of headphones, Audeze has laid the foundation for what I am sure is a barrage of fantastic portables to come in our near future.

 I can’t say the design is lacking in appearance because I think I am in the minority here and feel it is very attractive.
-It does what it was intended with its intense and eye catching appeal.
+It does what it was intended with its intense and eye-catching appeal.

 In my travels, I’ve not been asked about a product so often when out and about.
-So many questions about what the hell that is inside my ear, which leads to conversations about Hifi audio nearly every time someone inquires.
+So many questions about what the hell is inside my ear, which leads to conversations about Hifi audio nearly every time someone inquires.

-They’ve chosen the same angle used for connectors as found in the older LCD-series as well, which I do not think have ever been used inside an IEM design before anywhere that I can recall.
+They’ve chosen the same angle used for connectors as found in the older LCD series as well, which I do not think have ever been used inside an IEM design before anywhere that I can recall.
 It works well for the most part.

-I think I’d not prefer that slightly forward angle to the entry way to the IEM housing itself, as the cable has some bunching up issues now and then, especially when I ride my electric scooter and the cable insists on adhering itself to a place on my chest that I am not fond of.
-Normal down style IEM cables do not have this problem.
+I think I’d not prefer that slightly forward angle to the entryway to the IEM housing itself, as the cable has some bunching up issues now and then, especially when I ride my electric scooter and the cable insists on adhering itself to a place on my chest that I am not fond of.
+Normal down-style IEM cables do not have this problem.

 The Design “works”

-Either way, Audeze paired with Designworks (A BMW Group Company) for all of the implementation of this model.
+Either way, Audeze paired with Designworks (A BMW Group Company) for all of the implementations of the iSINE 20.
 I think their work paid off, this one made waves in the community before the product was ever heard by anyone.
 All it took was a prototype image release to the audio community and the rest was history.